Andrew-S-Rosen/cbe504/main.typ

 == Course Perspective

-Before we set sail on our journey, it is probably wise to state upfront what this course does --- and does not --- entail.
+Before we set sail on our journey, it is probably wise to state upfront what this course does---and does not---entail.
 After all, it would be a bit difficult to appreciate the journey if you have no idea about the destination.

-This course is specifically designed to provide a foundational understanding of how chemical reactions proceed and how to engineer them in ways that are ultimately beneficial for the chemical engineer.
+This course is specifically designed to provide a foundational understanding of how chemical reactions proceed and how to engineer them.
 Given the extremely diverse and increasingly interdisciplinary areas of research that the modern chemical engineer can pursue, this course focuses on topics that are likely to be of widespread relevance to researchers.
 This, primarily, translates to a significant focus on reaction kinetics.

 As a field of study, reaction kinetics is fascinating from a metascience perspective.
-In my somewhat biased opinion, there is no field of study in the chemical engineering curriculum that is more prone to misconceptions and questionable assumptions.
+In my somewhat biased opinion, there is no field of study in the chemical sciences that is more prone to misconceptions and questionable assumptions.
 Part of the reason for this pedagogical challenge is that kinetics can be both a theoretically rigorous _and_ a purely empirical science depending on how one approaches the topic (naturally, we will lean more towards the former in this course).
 After all, if the rate coefficient $k$ should actually be $4 k$, this is of no major concern if one treats kinetics as merely an exercise in statistical regression, but it can influence the meaning of the underlying kinetic parameters if treated from a theoretical basis.

-Perhaps a more notable cause of pedagogical challenges in the reaction kinetics literature --- including both textbook and research articles --- is that the intersection of kinetics and thermodynamics can become fraught with logical inconsistencies.
+Perhaps a more notable cause of pedagogical challenges in the reaction kinetics literature---including both textbook and research articles---is that the intersection of kinetics and thermodynamics can become fraught with logical inconsistencies.
 Frequently, derivations in reaction kinetics are carried out under assumptions of thermodynamic ideality.
 When these assumptions break down, it is tempting to re-introduce correction factors in a _post hoc_ manner, but doing so often yields deceptively incorrect mathematical expressions.
-One of the most notable examples of this is the inclusion of activity coefficients in the transition state theory derivation.
+One of the most notable examples of this is the inclusion of activity coefficients in the derivation of transition state theory.
-The lack of attention dedicated to the proper accounting of standard state properties further complicates matters as well.
+The lack of attention dedicated to the proper accounting of standard-state properties further complicates matters as well.

 This course seeks to present reaction kinetics with as theoretically sound of a basis as possible, emphasizing rigor and precision at each step of the journey.
-Additionally, nearly every derivation is carried out in full with no steps left as"an exercise for the reader," as this is often where errors are most likely to arise.
+Additionally, nearly every derivation is carried out in full with no steps left as "an exercise for the reader," as this is often where errors are most likely to arise.
 Interactive plots are presented throughout the text to allow the reader to engage more directly with the underlying equations when doing so would yield unique insights.

 Of course, given the nature of limited time, there must always be tradeoffs.
-In the design of this course, several topics of relevance to the practicing reactor engineer have been intentionally omitted or alluded to only in passing.
+In the design of this course, several topics of relevance to reactor engineering have been intentionally omitted or alluded to only in passing.
-Nonetheless, the hopes is that this course will ultimately provide unique insights into the fundamentals of chemical reactions and their kinetics in a way that is broadly applicable to the modern chemical engineering graduate student regardless of their chosen area of study.
+Nonetheless, the hopes is that this course will ultimately provide unique insights into the fundamentals of chemical reactions and their kinetics in a way that is broadly applicable to the modern graduate student regardless of their chosen area of study.
-Rest assured --- there is plenty to learn and much left to be discovered!
+Rest assured---there is plenty to learn and much left to be discovered!

 == Why Reaction Engineering <chemical-reactors-in-society>